Your Guide To

 Natural History Museum

-With an impressive permanent collection, the temporary exhibits are typically where the museum collects its visitors' fees.
-Events and workshops are carried on regularly, there's even a skating rink installed on the green space to the building's southeast during the winter months of the year.
-Family friendly, but couples, groups, and even solo travellers will enjoy exploring history here.
+Events and workshops are carried out regularly, there's even a skating rink installed on the green space to the building's southeast during the winter months.

 Open every day of the year except December 24-26 from 10:00am to 5:30pm.

 The permanent collection of regular exhibits feature complimentary entry for all visitors.
 Special exhibits and events might require advanced ticketing, the relevant fee will apply.

 Content is intended for information and planning purposes only.
 While we try our best to deliver accurate and current information, some items may not be as described.
 Please contact your Odyssean Travel advisor for further details.
 Recommendations are from verified users only but do not necessarily represent the views and opinions of Odyssean Travel and we shall not be liable for any content and its subsequent accuracy or validity.